Online Master’s in Journalism Programs in 2023: What Are Some of the Best Options?

-An online master's in journalism is ideal for students who have full- or part-time jobs, family commitments and other obligations that restrict their availability to pursue a master's degree.
+An online master's in journalism is ideal for students with full- or part-time jobs, family commitments, and other obligations that restrict their availability to pursue a master's degree.
 Online coursework allows students to study and complete coursework on their own time, from home or wherever is convenient.
-In addition to the flexibility in scheduling, online programs are often more cost effective options than traditional on campus programs, and students do not need to factor in commute costs into the total price tag.
-Online programs also allow students to choose from a larger number of schools than what is geographically near their homes, opening up a range of options to those who live in rural or remote settings.
+In addition to the flexibility in scheduling, online programs are often more cost-effective options than traditional on-campus programs, and students do not need to factor commute costs into the total price tag.
+Online programs also allow students to choose from a more significant number of schools than what is geographically near their homes, opening up a range of options to those who live in rural or remote settings.

 Select Your State: